-Hypnosis works because it can do something extraordinary.
+Conversational hypnosis works because it can do something extraordinary… it can access the unconscious mind.

 It can help switch off the conscious, critical, analytical mind and let the unconscious mind take over.